Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

 ## Print working directory (pwd)

-pwd _it means print working directory, you get the path of where you are in the directory
+**pwd** _it means print working directory, you get the path of where you are in the directory

 ## List (ls)
-ls _it means you are listing the items either they could be directories or subdirectopries or they could be files in your directory either the current directory or another directory away from where you are.
+**ls** _it means you are listing the items either they could be directories or subdirectopries or they could be files in your directory either the current directory or another directory away from where you are.

+list can take up options
+> ls -l
+> ls-a
+> ls -alh
+> ls -R
 ## Changing the directory (cd)

-cd _it involves changing your directory
+**cd** _it involves changing your directory

 type the following:
 cd  _it takes you to your home directory